This is, unfortunately, an extremely common question.

-It’s also possible to send a single email that contains the same message encoded in different ways.
-Called a “multi-part mime” message and handled transparently by the email program sending the message, it’s typically used to include it in both HTML and plain text formats.
-The email program at the receiving end can then determine which format to display.
+It’s also possible to send a single email containing the same message encoded in different ways.
+Called “multi-part mime” and handled transparently by the email program sending the message, it’s typically used to include both HTML and plain text formats.
+The email program at the receiving end determines which format to display.

 Problem 1: where the image lives

-When we receive an email, we think of it as “containing” the images that are included – in other words, the images we see must have been sent with the email message itself.
+When we receive an email, we think of it as “containing” the images included.
+In other words, the images we see must have been sent with the email message itself.

 That’s not always the case.

 On the web, images are not part of the “.html” file that makes up a webpage.
 Instead, that file contains instructions on where to locate the image file, and then where on the page to display it.
 For example, if you view this page on the Ask Leo! website, you’ll see an image of a post-it note above.
 The actual image is a separate “.jpg” file, not actually included in the HTML that makes up this page.